Back

 As mentioned earlier, by integrating Confluence and JSM, reporting Confluence page statistics against JSM tickets gives great insights into your customer support effectiveness.
 As soon as a user visits your Confluence page via the portal, Viewtracker – Analytics for Confluence tracks the visit, and you can later filter for the source.
 Increased page views and reduced tickets can mean users are finding the content helpful.

-Besides measuring self-service delivery, you can also look into how your support team is leveraging the Confluence knowledge base to solve more complex issues.
+Besides seeing how well customers can help themselves, you should also check if your support team is using the Confluence knowledge base to solve tricky problems.

 Step 3: Optimize your Confluence knowledge base

 A Confluence knowledge base evolves with your product.
 Viewtracker – Analytics for Confluence’s global Confluence statistics help you organize the site as it grows and optimize content to assist you with Confluence content management.
-This is critical to delivering timely information to both the internal support team and customers.
-If you notice outdated content that is still gaining a lot of views, update it.
-Alternatively, remove redundant pages that deliver no value to users.
+This is important for giving quick answers to both your support team and your customers.

 Step 4: Ensure GDPR compliance

-As you’re gathering Confluence analytics and insights, be sure to always respect customers’ data privacy.
+As you’re gathering Confluence insights, be sure to always respect customers’ data privacy.
 Play it safe and enable Viewtracker – Analytics for Confluence’s Extended Privacy Mode to stay compliant, specifically with GDPR.

 With this feature, you can configure the app to disable usernames when reviewing the content analytics.
 Other settings let you choose whether to automatically track the views of all pages and blog entries or manually install macros on selected pages.